 - If you can, create DIY products.

 - Find bargain sized brands.
-I recommend Alaffia Everyday Coconut Super Hydrating Shampoo and Everyday Coconut Super Hydrating Conditioner.
-Affordable around $10-11 for a 32 ounce bottle – and most effective if you buy the conditioner too.
+I recommend Alaffia – buy at my affiliate links: Everyday Coconut Super Hydrating Shampoo and Everyday Coconut Super Hydrating Conditioner.
+Affordable and most effective.

 General Money Saving Tips